Language: EN

 What are masks

-Masks are simply a binary number that contains 0 in the positions that interest us, and 1 in the positions that do. (or vice versa, depending on the operation we want to perform).
+Masks are simply a binary number that contains 0 in the positions that interest us, and 1 in the positions that do (or vice versa, depending on the operation we want to perform).

-Obtain bits with masks
+Getting Bits with masks

 variable = 10110110 // 8-bit variable